How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Example: A company with earnings of $5 per share trading at $30 has a P/E ratio of 6, which may be attractive compared to the industry average.

-• cash Flow Analysis: Klarman places significant emphasis on a company’s cash flow, particularly free cash flow, which indicates the company’s ability to generate cash after accounting for capital expenditures.
+• Cash Flow Analysis: Klarman places significant emphasis on a company’s cash flow, particularly free cash flow, which indicates the company’s ability to generate cash after accounting for capital expenditures.
 Strong cash flow is a sign of financial health and operational efficiency.

 By focusing on these metrics, Klarman identifies companies that are not only undervalued but also possess the financial stability to weather economic downturns.
 This disciplined numerical approach minimizes risk and enhances the potential for long-term gains.